-Today the pain is 0.
+Today the pain is Zero.
 No pain at all.

-Well, I guess that about does it!
+Well, I guess that about wraps it up!
 What was the remedy?
 Write to me at LEWRA@aol.com and tell me, the answer will be in next month’s ezine.
+Bye for now!

 How did we do this time?
 Does anybody want to be the first to step up to the microphone?